Maywish

 Maywish is a South Korean girl group under J9 Entertainment.
 The group consist of four members: Anna, Jelly, HyoIn and SoEun.
 They debuted with their first single album Hello on October 17, 2018.

 History

 On October 17, 2018, Maywish released their first single album Hello.
-On November 20, 2018, they performed their debut stage on SBS MTV's music show The Show.
+On November 20, 2018, they performed their debut stage on SBS M's music show The Show.
 On December 19, 2018, Maywish won the "Best Dance Award" at the 2018 Green Earth G-Show Music Award.